foureyes/csci-ua.0480-fall2020-034/midterm/sp20-sample.md

 1. [Download the starter files, ait-sp20-midterm-sample.zip](ait-sp20-midterm-sample.zip)
 2. Write all of your code within the folder extracted (called `ait-sp20-midterm`)
-3. The dependencies of the project are in `package.json`:
+3. The dependencies of the project are in `package.json`, which will be outside of `ait-sp20-midterm`:
-	* it might be useful to copy that up one directory: `cp package.json ../` as node looks in the current directory and parent directories for node_modules (doing this will make it so that you don't have to maually delete node_modules when uploading)
-	* once `package.json` is copied, you can go back up to the directory that contains the unzipped folder, `ait-sp20-midterm` and run your install there, so `node_modules` won't be in your uploaded zip file
-	* remember, with a package.json, `npm install` will install all listed dependencies
+	* note that it is __outside__ of the midterm project directory
+	* your can run `npm install` where `package.json` is, and it will create `node_modules` outside of the midterm project directory
+	* when you zip your project for submission, DO NOT INCLUDE `node_modules`
+	* (there should be no need to remove it, though)
 4. Additional templates can be added
 5. The only modules that can be used are the ones `require`d in `app.js` and built-in modules in node (such as `fs`, `path`, `net`, etc.)
 6. __MAKE SURE YOUR CODE IS RUNNABLE and THERE ARE NO IMMEDIATE RUNTIME ERRORS__ before your last submission!